What is Compressor Attack and Release

 Nonetheless, slow attack speeds are not perfect for controlling dynamics.
 Actually, slow attack speeds can truly make a performance with uneven dynamics even worse.

 The release setting controls how long it takes for the compressor to let go of a signal.
-Fast release times are additionally nice for rising the perceived loudness of a track.
+Fast release times are additionally nice for raising the perceived loudness of a track.

 Simply watch out, excessive compression with a fast release time may cause an undesirable pumping sound.